legend80s/git-commit-msg-linter/README.md

 Firstly it's very important to follow certain git commit message conventions and we recommend Angular's.

 Secondly no simple git commit message hook ever exists right now.
-To Add, to overwrite or to remove `type`s is not so friendly supported. *Why not conventional-changelog/commitlint, read the [FAQs](https://github.com/legend80s/commit-msg-linter/blob/master/assets/docs.md#faqs)*.
+To Add, to overwrite or to remove `type`s is not so friendly supported. *Why not conventional-changelog/commitlint or husky, read the [FAQs](https://github.com/legend80s/commit-msg-linter/blob/master/assets/docs.md#faqs)*.

 ## Recommended commit message pattern